luongquoccuong2103/googleCalendar/README.md

-# Weather Forecast Traffic Cam Backend
+# Google Calendar Booking Backend

 ## Description
 This project, 'google-calendar-booking-backend', is a backend service designed to provide custom apis to create/update/cancel booking events, and a schedule job which will automatic sync all the events on Google Calendar.
 It's built using the NestJS framework, hosting by Firebase functions and Firestore for database management.